-A memory test is an assessment tool designed to evaluate an individual’s ability to retain and recall information.
+A memory test is a tool designed to evaluate an individual’s ability to retain and recall information.

 It measures the strength of one’s memory and is commonly used to assess learning, retention, and knowledge recall.

-Memory tests come in various formats and can be applied in different settings, including educational institutions, medical evaluations, and workplaces.
+Memory tests and active recall come in various formats and can be applied in different settings, including educational institutions, medical evaluations, and workplaces.

 Objectives